-The ClerVolc project brings together expertise and cutting-edge techniques in volcanology, petrology, geochemistry, mathematics, computer science, data management, meteorology, social sciences and geography.
-This allows us to address fundamental questions of volcano dynamics, hazards and risk and, through, interdisciplinary collaborations and innovative new technologies, to develop more sophisticated volcano monitoring systems and risk mitigation strategies.
+The ClerVolc project brings together expertise and cutting-edge techniques in volcanology, petrology, geochemistry, mathematics, computer science, data management, and meteorology.
+This allows us to address fundamental questions concerning volcano dynamics, magmatic systems, hazards and risk and, through, interdisciplinary collaborations and innovative new technologies, to develop more sophisticated instrumental capabilities.

 The Volcanology Laboratory